DexterCosmos/Airline_monthly_data/README.md

 ## Author

-This project was solely developed by [Dexter.Cosmos].
+This project was solely developed by [DexterCosmos].
 If you have any questions or require further information, please feel free to reach out.